-The school newsletter is published every Tuesday.
+The school newsletter is published fortnightly on a Wednesday.
 This will keep you notified of school activities and any school information you may require.

 If you are concerned as to your child's progress or wish to talk to the teacher, please inform us by note, email or a phone call and we will be most willing to make an appointment before or after school.
-Unfortunately, we cannot see parents 'at the door' or while in the playground on duty, as the teacher's first responsibility is for the supervision of the children under his/her care.
+Unfortunately, we cannot see parents 'at the door' or while in the playground on duty, as the teacher's first responsibility is for the supervision of the children under his/ her care.
 Please do not hesitate to make an appointment if you have a concern or wish to discuss a matter with a teacher.
 The school has a Complaints, Concerns and Resolution Procedure available from the school office.
-The school also has an active website which, is updated with news and events (www.newlambton.catholic.edu.au).
-Also, you can download the Compass App, which is regularly updated with notifications and events.
+The school also has a website and Facebook page which, is updated with news and events.
+Also, you should download the Compass App, which is regularly updated with notifications and events.